Course Links

 To complete this section, try to add transformations between the drawn squares so as to produce the image below.
 Note that you may order the transformations in whatever manner seems easiest to you.
 In my solution, I sometimes perform the translation before the scaling, and other times after, so as to avoid computing distances on a diagonal.
 The scale factor between squares of different sizes here is 0.7

-Part Four: Animated Square
+Part Four: Animated Tail

 Finish Up